Rigidity of CMC hypersurfaces in 5-and 6-manifolds: Introduction

 \subsection{Main ideas}

-The strategy in this article follows from that in \cite{chodosh-li-stryker} and \cite{Hong24}.
-A common feature in the proofs of Theorem \ref{theorem1introduction} and \ref{maintheorem2introduction} is the estimate on volume growth of ends, using $\mu$-bubbles, a technique introduced by Gromov \cite{gromovmububble}.
+The strategy in this article follows from that in \cite{chodosh-li-stryker}.
+A common feature in the proofs of Theorem \ref{theorem1introduction} and Theorem \ref{maintheorem1introduction} is the estimate on volume growth of ends by using $\mu$-bubbles, a technique introduced by Gromov \cite{gromovmububble}.
 The method in \cite{chodosh-li-stryker} cannot extend to $5$-dimensions directly because one cannot control curvature terms from the second fundamental form, the ambient Ricci curvature and the positive Jacobi function in the second variation of the warped $\mu$-bubble constructed there.
 The novelty of our method is to introduce a parameter (the exponent of the warped function) which brings more freedom to exploit curvature conditions.
-The same strategy has been applied successfully in the study of CMC hypersurfaces in $\bH^4$ \cite{Hong24}.
+The same strategy works well in the resolution of stable Bernstein problem in $\mathbb{R}^6$ \cite{mazet}.

-Another interesting feature of Theorem \ref{maintheorem1introduction} and Theorem \ref{maintheorem2later} is the combination of different curvature conditions which enter the proof at different places.
+Another interesting feature of Theorem \ref{theorem1introduction} and Theorem \ref{maintheorem1introduction} is the combination of different curvature conditions which enter the proof at different places.
 For completeness, we present the overall strategy as follows.